-TCP sockets come with a few important considerations that are outlined below.
+TCP sockets provide a flexible and high-performance stream-based transport that is almost universally supported.
+They come with a few important considerations and caveats which are outlined below.

 TCP sockets are supported on all platforms.

 Mutagen binds to all interfaces if none is specified in a forwarding endpoint.
 This behavior mirrors that of programs like SSH.

 Bind to all IPv6 interfaces on port 8080.

 Bind to only the loopback interface(s) on port 8080.

 Bind to only the IPv4 loopback interface on port 8080.

 It’s important to be cognizant of this to avoid accidentally exposing secure internal infrastructure via an exposed port on your local system when working in a public network environment without a firewall (which, for example, macOS doesn’t enable by default).

 Most platforms restrict which users and programs can bind to so-called

 “privileged ports”.
 Exactly which ports are privileged and which users/programs